katt-dc/heiseUX-project/README.md

 ## heiseUX – a Student Project

 This repository contains the prototypes developed for heise Online as part of a student project.
-The project includes the implementation of two different prototypes: **Shorts** and a **Reading Bar**.
+The project includes the implementation of two different prototypes: **Shorts** and a **Progress Bar**.

 ### Project Overview